Faculty – Class Teachers

 Vanessa Williams Kindergarten Teacher - Mushroom Garden

-Vanessa Williams has been with Great Oak School for five years.
+Vanessa has been with Great Oak School since 2018.
 She holds two degrees in Classical music, several certifications in teaching music, has earned her certification in Early Childhood studies from the West Coast Institute for Studies in Anthroposophy and is nearing the completion of her Waldorf Music Teachers Certification through Sunbridge Institute.
 She loves sharing the daily rhythm and rhythm of the week with her young students, with a big emphasis on music, handwork, developmental movement, and outdoor exploration.
 Her musical experience is hard at work, accompanying eurythmy classes and instructing general music here at Great Oak School.
 Vanessa’s personal hobbies include writing and recording folk music for children, hiking and yoga.
 She resides in Tomball with her family, where she also teaches piano out of her home studio.

 Rachel Muehlmann Kindergarten Teacher - Song Bird Garden